blaisedias/ChallengingTables/README.md

 For increased flexibilty the script doesn't police repeat sum specifications, this makes it possible to create test sums of the same type but with different ranges which can be useful.

+Read level14spec.txt for complete syntax for each sum Type.